fstab/grok_exporter/CONFIG.md

 In most cases, we will have a directory containing the Grok pattern files.
 Grok's default pattern directory is included in the `grok_exporter` release.
 The path to that directory is configured with `patterns_dir`.

-In case we want to define additional patterns, there two options:
+There are two ways to define additional Grok patterns:

 1. Create a custom pattern file and store it in the `patterns_dir` directory.
 2. Add pattern definitions directly to the `grok_exporter` configuration.
 This can be done via the `additional_patterns` configuration.
 It takes a list of pattern definitions.
 The pattern definitions have the same format as the lines in the Grok pattern files.